ZeldOcarina/nu-dentistry/sedation-dentistry.md

   - heading: IV SEDATION
     copy: 'Patients with extreme dental fear or anxiety often select this option.
-      IV Sedation is also an excellent option for those who would like multiple procedures performed in a single day, such as multiple extractions, implants, or root canals.
+      IV Sedation is also an excellent option for those who would like multiple procedures performed in a single day, such as multiple extractions, implants, or <a href=''/houston-tx/emergency-dentistry/root-canal/'' target=''_blank'' class=''paragraph-link''>root canals</a>.
 It is given intravenously to offer a maximum level of relaxation.
-There are two levels of IV sedation: "twilight" and "deep" sedation.
+There are two levels of IV sedation:
+      "twilight" and "deep" sedation.
 Twilight sedation leaves patients awake, though somewhat loopy, and likely to fall asleep.
 Deep sedation is a form of unconscious sedation.'
     image: "/uploads/nu-dentistry-houston-tx-cavity-filling-3.jpg"
     overlay:
       color: ''